Jianxuan-Lei/Jianxuan-Lei.github.io/_pages/about.md

 My research employs an interdisciplinary perspective, informed by economics, sociology, and political theory.
 Most of the time, I work with quantitative data and use econometric analysis to provide empirical evidence.

-## My Work and Research
-To be added.

 ## My Background and History
 To be added.